ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 Added A delete fUNCTION CALLED function Delete(url) in the category.js file for deleting the Added Category in the page

-then added a method calld  public IActionResult Delete in the CategoryController.csx
+then added a method calld  public IActionResult Delete in the CategoryController.cs

+2040
+aFTER ALL  thios I tried to Run the application everything was fine untill I tied to update one of the Category then i found out I have issue with one of the methods with upsert in CategoryContoller.cs

+ Aftwr fIXING THAT Application is workin alright and Its deleting and updating .
+ With that Part 2 of the assignmnet is done

+ On to the next Part 3
+ 2140
+ Starting at the Part 3 , I created a file called Covertype.cs in the ArshdeepsBooks.Model and then changed the data according to the file called Category.cs